California is Open to Visitors

 Fast becoming one of the most impressive dining centers in all of Orange County, Irvine is also home to Bistango — an eclectic eatery which pairs 400 varieties of wine and New American cuisine with a notable art gallery of revolving exhibits.

 Not to be outdone, Chef Zov Karmardian of Zovs’s Café & Bakery dishes out her signature blend of Mediterranean, Middle Eastern, and Armenian contemporary cuisine that is not to be missed.
 If you don’t get a chance to try it here in town, be sure to visit Zov’s Grab & Go on your trip home from John Wayne Airport.

-Eat for a cause at Andrei’s Conscious Cuisine & Cocktails where 100% of the restaurant’s profits benefit the Andrei Foundation, an amazing non-profit organization created in honor of Andrei Oleinicoff, the owner’s son, who was afflicted with Retinitis Pigmentosa.
+Eat for a cause at Andrei’s Conscious Cuisine & Cocktails where 100% of the restaurant’s profits benefit the Andrei Foundation, an amazing non-profit organization created in honor of Andrei Oleinicoff, the owners' son and brother, who was afflicted with Retinitis Pigmentosa.
 The Foundation supports eye research and works to provide support, rehabilitation, and assistance to those with visual impairment.